Table of Contents

 There is a method that you should follow to safely remove your dentures.
 The following step-by-step instructions will help you to create a routine and understand why your dentures must be removed in a specific manner.

 Step 1 – Loosen Your Dentures

 The material contained in your denture adhesive absorbs saliva, which prevents the glue from dissolving.
 The glue creates a seal that holds dentures in place with suction.
 To remove dentures, that seal must be broken.
 It can be done in one of several different ways.

 Rinse Your Mouth

 A variation of rinsing with hot water is to replace the water with mouthwash.
-You would be swishing this inside your mouth as you would with hot water but only for about 30-seconds.
+You would be swishing this inside your mouth as you would with hot water but only for about 30 seconds.
 Repeat as necessary.
-The benefit to using mouthwash in this step is that it will freshen your breath as you use it to loosen your dentures.
+The benefit of using mouthwash in this step is that it will freshen your breath as you use it to loosen your dentures.

 Use Salt Water